 First, you want to make sure you use sweet corn.
 Yes, there is actually sweet corn.
 So, be sure and read the package.

 I wanted to keep it low in fat so in place of heavy cream or coconut milk I used unsweetened almond milk.
 But, I had to figure out how to make it thick and “creamy.”
-So, to achieve that I added 2 tablespoon of ground flax seed.
+So, to achieve that I added 2 Tbsp. of ground flax seed.
 Then, part way through the cooking I use a blender to puree half the recipe.
 And, I simply pour the puree back into the pan and voila – Homemade Vegan Creamed Corn.

 There’s also a couple other ingredients you don’t normally find in a creamed corn recipe.
 GARLIC AND ONIONS!
 I know it sounds strange, but it works so well.
 They come together and add just enough savoriness without getting in the way of the sweetness.
 Trust me on this.

 Oh, and to make it sweet?
 No, I didn’t go crazy using processed sugar like most recipes.
 I decided to use a little maple syrup so you can adjust it as you go.
 Remember, you’re using sweet corn so no need to go crazy.
 HINT: Always start with less syrup and build.

 And, there you have it!
 Homemade Vegan Creamed Corn.